wp-plugins/profile-builder/readme.txt

 10. Profile Builder Login Widget

 == Changelog ==
+= 2.1.2 =
+* Created Add-On Page in Profile Builder
+* Added support for Twenty Fifteen theme to better target inputs
+* Add support for "redirect_url" parameter to Login shortcode (will do the same thing as "redirect" - for consistency)
+* Added "redirect_url" parameter to Register and Edit-profile shortcodes

 = 2.1.1 =
 * Added username validation for illegal characters
 * Fixed wp_mail() From headers being set sitewide